juanzenn/recipe-keeper-next/README.md

 ![Header](https://user-images.githubusercontent.com/31358977/131184183-233fe7c0-e725-4dc2-9cb6-c7537809ee00.png)

 Recipe Keeper **keeps** your recipes in the same place.
 Share your most important recipes with the world, find them any time, and create shopping lists.
-Discover the recipes from around the world, bookmarked it and cook it later!
+Discover the recipes from around the globe, bookmarked them, and cook them later!

 >This project was created with the help of the template next template: [batteries-includes-nextjs](https://github.com/antoniolofiego/Batteries-Included-Next.js)
 >
 >**Author:** [Antonio Lo Fiego](https://github.com/antoniolofiego/)

 ## Why Recipe Keeper?
 I love to cook and bake bread.
-One of the problems I face **everytime** I want to make something new is finding recipes.
-Usually **low quality, with a brick of text, ads and a lot fluf**, only to make a simple recipe.
+One of the problems I face ** every time** I want to make something new is finding recipes.
+Usually **low quality, with a brick of text, ads, and a lot of garbage**, only to make a simple recipe.

 **Hashnode's Hackaton** made me able to materialize this dream.
-I wanted a place for people to share and gather recipes, in a common layout and confort, so they don't have to suffer finding the ingredients or instructions.
+I wanted people to share and gather recipes in a similar layout and comfort.
+That way, they don't suffer finding the ingredients or instructions.

 ## Technology Stack
- Creating this app wasn't easy.
-A month of hard work and the project is just starting, since there's ton of possibilities to expand the idea further.
+ Creating this app wasn't easy, a month of hard work.
+There's a ton of possibilities to expand the idea further.
 The technology I choose helped with an easy, fast development.

 ### Next.js + TypeScript
-My first framwork to learn was React.
-Next.js just take React to the literal **next level.** Super quick to set up, a nice and simple folder routing and a massive community.
+My first framework to learn was React.
+Next.js takes React to the literal **next level.** Super quick to set up, an astonishing and easy folder routing, and a massive community.

-One of the key selling points of Next is its ability to perform Server Side Rendering and Static Sites at convenience.

-For this particular project, **TypeScript** worked flawlesly, helped with a lot of the type errors you encounter in normal JavaScript development.
-There's no real reason why one should stick to Vanilla JavaScript when TypeScript makes development so easy and fast.
+**TypeScript** worked flawlessly.
+It helped with a lot of the type errors you encounter in normal JavaScript development.
+There's no real reason to stick to Vanilla JavaScript when TypeScript makes development so easy and fast.

 ### TailwindCSS
 Tailwind is a pleasure to use.
 One of the best *(if not the best)* CSS frameworks out there.
 The productivity of building applications and reusable pieces with Tailwind is massive.
-Not external files, CSS-in-JS with utility classes are everything you need.
+No external files, CSS-in-JS with utility classes are everything you need.

-The development process went with no problems, and thanks to their new JIT mode you can create even more flexible interfaces.
+The development process went with no problems, and thanks to their new JIT mode allows us to create even more flexible interfaces.

 ### Supabase
-The backend structure is powered by Supabase, a solution for backend as a service.
-Their SDK is fantastic, using a PostgreSQL database it allows to build almost anything.
+The backend structure works on Supabase, a solution for the backend as a service.
+Their SDK is fantastic.
+They use a PostgreSQL database that allows one to build almost anything.
 Fast response time and unlimited API calls.

-Another important part of the backend is Storage (buckets) for the images of every recipe.
-Supabase makes both process easy to set up.

 ### Auth0
 As a requirement for the Hackaton, Auth0 secures our users and their information.
-It's really easy to set up, and allows multiple services like Google or Github for authentication.
+It's fast to set up and allows multiple services like Google or Github for authentication.

 Working with Auth0 was a no-brainer.
-I have to say they manage users in a flawless way.
-Combine with Next.js API routes, you only need to setup one file and your Authentication system is complete.
-Hands down an amazing service.
+I have to say they perfectly manage users.
+Combine with Next.js API routes, you only need to set up one file, and your Authentication system is complete, hands down fantastic service.

 ### Hosted and Deployed on Vercel
-Vercel has been my only deployment platform on 2021.
-Their UI is just fantastic, give previews for PR and built-in analytics.
+Vercel has been my only deployment platform in 2021.
+Just the best platform with the best community.

 ## Challenges and Features
 This application works like a CMS, were you can create something similar like a blog post for recipes.